a man in a white tank top and red shoes is playing basketball

 When use ‘sich,’ ‘uns,’ and ‘euch’ as reciprocal pronouns?

-In German, the reciprocal pronouns sich, uns, and euch are all used to mean “each other” or “one another,” and the one you should use depends on the subject of the sentence.
+In German, the reciprocal pronouns sich, uns, and euch are all used to mean “each other” or “one another,” and the one you should use depends on the of the sentence.

 Subject